Who are the first Inhabitants of Cyprus?

 The History of Cyprus

-The Earliest Inhabitants: Pre-Neolithic Presence
+The Earliest Inhabitants of Cyprus: Pre-Neolithic Presence

 Pre Neolithic Inhabitants